tesselode/kira/readme.md

 ## Platform support

 Kira is mainly meant for desktop platforms.
-Most testing has occurred on Windows, but it has been used successfully used on Linux.
+Most testing has occurred on Windows, but it has been used successfully used on Mac and Linux.

 Kira can also be used in wasm environments with the following limitations: